RAKWireless/wisblock-python/power-supply/rak9155/README.md

 ### 2.2.
 Connection diagram

-In this example, RAK5802, as the master, is mounted to the Wisblock #1 on the RAK7391 Wisgate Connect, The A_RX pin and B_TX pin on master should be connected to the corresponding pins on the Battery Plus.
+In this example we are using a RAK5802M as the master, mounted to the Wisblock #1 on the RAK7391 Wisgate Connect.
+The A_RX pin and B_TX pin on master should be connected to the corresponding pins on the Battery Plus.

 <img src="assets/setup.jpg" alt="Connections" style="zoom: 67%;" />